Sales and Marketing.

 5. Create a Sales Enablement Resource Database

-Just like sales hold the key to customer insight, marketers are in control of materials the sales team needs to engage the future users.
+Just like sales hold the key to customer insight, marketers are in control of materials the sales team needs to engage the future users for sales enablement.

 Marketers work tirelessly creating various content types, article, eBooks, tutorials, and much more.